Queens Construction Accident Attorney - KLS Law Office Accident Lawyers

 You should consider the pros and cons before you consider any settlements in construction accidents.
 Attorneys K L Sanchez and her team are here to help.
 If you’ve been in a construction site accident, don’t wait, find out your rights under New York labor law today.
-If you or someone you know are involved in any construction accident cases, call us for a free consultation (646) 701-7990.
+If you or someone you know is involved in any construction accident cases, call us for a free consultation at (646) 701-7990.

 Each state has set limits on how long you can file a civil lawsuit in civil court after suffering some kind of injury.
 This type of law is known as a statute of limitations.
 There are different deadlines depending on the type of case you wish to file.